 In his 12th year of teaching, Nate Bowling is a veteran of the United States Air Force Reserves and a graduate of the Evergreen State College.
 He was a 2014 recipient of the Milken Family Foundation’s National Educator Award, the 2016 Washington State Teacher of the Year, and was one of four finalists for the 2016 National Teacher of the Year.
 Nate was also a recipient of the 2016 Joseph Albert Dear Distinguished Alumni Award from Evergreen.
 He blogs about teaching, matters of justice, and educational equity at natebowling.com.
 His writing has been published in the Washington Post, New York Observer, Huffington Post, and the Seattle Times.
 Nathan is a co-founder of Teachers United, a teacher-led education policy advocacy group, and the host of the Nerd Farmer Podcast.
 He currently teaches AP Human Geography and AP Government & Politics at Lincoln High School in his hometown of Tacoma, WA.

-All Tennessee Educators (New this year will be a track for administrators seeking to earn Tennessee Academy of School Leadership [TASL] credit.)
+(New this year will be a track for administrators seeking to earn Tennessee Academy of School Leadership [TASL] credit approved for this conference.)

 Please use our online registration form to register for the conference.